kailinwei/using-OBS/docs/studio.md

 **3.** Select the **Transition** button in the middle of the screen.
 Then your the Google browser will display on the live move (right).
  ![ _image2b_](https://github.com/kailinwei/using-OBS/blob/gh-pages/assets/images/task2b.png?raw=true "Select transition")

-Now, think about the image you want to present on the **Preview** mode.
+Now, think about the image you want to present on the preview mode.
 For this instruction, we will work choose Scene2 which will display some images.

-**4.** Choose the **Scene2**, and select both the "eye" icon beside **Image**.
+**4.** Choose the **Scene2**, and select both the **"eye"** icon beside **Image**.
 Then, a cartoon image shows on the preview panel.

 **5.** Click on **Start Streaming**
 ![_image2c_](https://github.com/kailinwei/using-OBS/blob/gh-pages/assets/images/task2c.png?raw=true "Studio Mode")